monolyth-php/croney/README.md

 Note that the seconds part is irrelevant due to the granularity of cron and should be omitted or your task will likely never run (since the date it is compared to also doesn't include seconds).
-Also note that `at` breaks off the task if it's not due yet, so it should in almost all cases be the first statement in a task.

-> Any operations prior to `at` will always be executed.
-In rare cases this might
-> be intentional, but normally it really won't be.
-Trust us.
+Also note that if your task is an `__invoke`able object, the RunAt attribute should be on the `__invoke` method, not the object itself.

 ## Running the script less often
 We mentioned earlier how you can also choose to run the cronjob less often than